 Nicklaus takes the title, donates the $25,000 winning check to charity

-Jack’s final round of the tournament was pretty lackluster compared to his previous one.
-He fired a 72 but it was highly doubtful that anyone was going to catch him with a nine stroke cushion.
+Jack’s final round of the tournament was a 72…ten strokes more than the previous round although it still was enough for the title.
 Lee Trevino finished with -7 and a aggregate score of 277.
-The victory was 51st of Nicklaus career and his first from his win at the 1973 PGA Championship.
+The victory was 51st of Nicklaus’ career and his first from his win at the 1973 PGA Championship.
 This was Nicklaus sixth victory of 1973 and he had no signs of slowing down with age.

 Jack Nicklaus gave the entire check away with $20,000 going to start a Ohio State University scholarship in the name of his father, Charles Nicklaus.
 The other $5,000 went to the Boy Scouts of America who was the benefactor at the Jack Nicklaus Center.
 This move was common with Gary Player’s incredible gesture in 1965 when he gave $20,000 to the Cancer Fund after winning the U.S. Open.

 The Ohio Kings Island Open only lasted three more years before it was taken over as the home of the LPGA Championship.

 Josh Morris is the Editor of Golf History Today.
 He is also a featured writer on GolfWRX.com.
 In his free time he enjoys being a weekend caddie as well as playing as much as he can.